AIB The purpose of the AIB is to develop, use and promote a standardised system: the European Energy Certificate System - "EECS".

 In order to further facilitate the international exchange between of energy certificates, the AIB operates an inter-registry telecommunications Hub.

-A production device in the country of the AIB's General Meeting in Luxembourg, on 13 March 2014 (click image for details of plant)
+A production device in Luxembourg, the country of the AIB's most recent General Meeting on 13 March 2014 (click image for details of plant)

 The AIB also provides a knowledge centre for energy certificate authorities across Europe, providing and sharing advice and guidance.